 A solution to this threat is Quantum Key Distribution (QKD), a technology that exploits a fundamental principle of quantum physics – observation causes perturbation – to exchange cryptographic keys over optical fibre networks with provable security.
 QKD is safe against both conventional and future quantum computer-based attacks.
 It is the cornerstone of a true quantum-safe solution today.

 The Clavis300 is a complete modular cryptographic solution that performs QKD and LEA encryption as an option.
 It is ideal for investigating and testing quantum cryptography different network configurations, such as point-to-point or with intermediate relay nodes.

 The Clavis300 generates and distributes keys, providing more than 10 kb/s secure key bit generation rate at 10 dB link loss.
 For a standard system, the maximum link loss is 18 dB, which corresponds to about 70 km in distance, depending on fibre quality.
 A premium system offers up to 24 dB loss (depending on availability).
 The key refresh rate can be adjusted by an administrator.

-As an option, Clavis300 can also be provided with high-speed encryptor blades integrated in the chassis.
+As an option, the Clavis300 can also be provided with high-speed LEA encryptor blades integrated in the chassis.
 A single chassis with 6 slots can therefore include both a QKD system and state-of-the-art link encryptors.
-If needed, additional chassis can be paired with Clavis300 to host additional encryption blades.
+If needed additional chassis can be paired with the Clavis300 to host additional encryption blades.
 Currently the encryptor is based on Korean LEA (Light Encryption Algorithm) ciphers, and allows 4×10 Gbps encryption rate.
 The encryption processing latency is less than 10 microseconds.